by Carolyn Thomas ♥ @HeartSisters

 Researchers found that people with a score of zero had only a 2% risk of re-admission or death.

-The researchers obtained similar results when testing the LACE tool using records from 1 million Ontario hospital patients discharged between 2004 and 2008.
+The researchers obtained similar results when testing the LACE tool using records from 1 million Ontario hospital patients discharged between 2004 and 2008, as Dr. van Walraven explained:

 This study is part of a larger program that is using Ontario health records to find novel ways to improve health.